Is naturalization the next step in your journey?

 Remember your LPR status is also subject to renewal fees and other charges.
 Once you become a citizen, you will get rid of those.
 In the long run, you will be saving time and money!
 Think of it as an investment, not only an economic one but also an investment in security and peace of mind.

-You don’t need a perfect record to naturalize.
-Consult with an immigration lawyer to see if your criminal record may impact your case.
+You don’t need to be perfect to naturalize.
+Consult with an immigration lawyer to see if your past may impact your case.

 5. It takes too long.